rikedyp/LearnAPL/APL Short Course.md

 Sum the numbers from 1 to 100
 Find the greatest number in vec
 Find the lowest number in vec

+## 3. Syntax: symbols have a double meaning
+The grammatical rules of APL are simple:
+Functions take arrays as arguments and produce arrays as results Functions take the result of statements to their right as their argument Functions can also take a left argument.
+1 - 2
+\- 4 (implies 0-4)
+2\*3
+\*3 (base of natural log)
+3×5
+×¯10+⍳20 (signum)

+## 3. Selection and indexing: Finding stuff in and getting stuff out of arrays

+### 3.1 Compress / replicate
+/ is an operator and a function, depending on context.
+/ with numeric data on the left and an array on the right replicates data along the trailing axis.
+1 1 0 1 0 / 'APPLE'
+1 2 3 4 5/'APPLE'
+{⍵/⍳⍴⍵}1 1 0 1 0 (students attempt to derive ⍸)

+### 3.2 Square bracket indexing
+This syntax has been adopted by other programming languages.
+'APPLE'[1 2 4]
+'APPLE'['APPLE'⍳'APL']

+## 5. User defined functions
+In APL, many things can be achieved without writing "programs" [EXAMPLES]
+Obviously, more involved tasks require the use of programs / algorithms Dfns.

 #### Problem set N. Actual programs (combined knowledge)
   Find the outliers in vec